-Comfortable brace at a reasonable price helps with a variety of ailments.
+Comfortable brace at a reasonable price that helps with a variety of ailments.
+Offers removable lumbar pad.
 Double adjustment provides maximum support.

-Size inconsistencies - complaints of it fitting too small and too large.
-Support is not significant enough for all wearers.
+Complaints of it fitting too small and too large.
+Some wearers find not enough support.

 Offers plenty of support and relieves lower back pain.
-Is good for work, hobby, or athletic activities.
+Includes removable lumbar support insert.
+Perforated neoprene allows for breathability.
 Easy to adjust and wear.
-Lightweight.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.